Virus spreads through South Dakota family’s close ties

 Once he was hospitalized, the family isolated themselves.
 But by then it was too late and family members started to display symptoms.

-South Dakota health officials announced on Wednesday that 21 more people have tested positive for COVID-19, bringing the the state’s total to 129.
+South Dakota health officials reported on Thursday that 36 more people have tested positive for COVID-19, bringing the the state’s total to 165.
 Two have died.

 For most people, the coronavirus causes mild or moderate symptoms, such as fever and cough that clear up in two to three weeks.
 Older adults and people with existing health problems are among those particularly susceptible to more severe illness, including pneumonia.